Elastoinertial turbulence: Data-driven reduced-order model based on manifold dynamics: Conclusion

 Numerical simulations of elastoinertial turbulence (EIT) are computationally expensive due to the high number of degrees of freedom ($O(10^6)$) required to resolve all spatial and temporal scales.
 In the present study, we use data-driven methods to develop a reduced-order model (ROM) that has far fewer degrees of freedom ($O(10)$) yet nevertheless captures these scales and the dynamics of EIT.
 To find the low dimensional representation of the full state, we first introduce a variant of proper orthogonal decomposition (VEPOD) which reduces the dimension of the EIT dataset from $O(10^6)$ to $O(10^3)$, and then use autoencoders to perform nonlinear dimension reduction from $O(10^3)$ to $O(10)$.
 To evolve dynamics on this low-dimensional representation, we use stabilized neural ordinary differential equations.
 A ROM with a dimension of 50 accurately predicts both short-time dynamics and long-time statistics.
 This model successfully captures the trajectory of the dynamics over the span of one correlation time.
 To analyze the long-time statistics of the dynamics, we use spectral proper orthogonal decomposition (SPOD) and show that the ROM accurately captures the complex nonlinear structures and the frequencies of the self-similar traveling waves that underlie the chaotic dynamics observed in the DNS of 2D EIT.

 By accurately modeling EIT with significantly fewer degrees of freedom than DNS requires, manifold dynamics models like those presented here make it possible to perform computationally efficient analyses, such as calculating Floquet multipliers and local Lyapunov exponents.
-These models also facilitate the application of control strategies using a reduced number of degrees of freedom which would allow turbulent drag reduction using polymer additives beyond the maximum drag reduction limit.
+Such models can accelerate the discovery of new exact coherent structures (e.g., periodic orbits, relative periodic orbits) underlying EIT \citep{Linot2023jfm}.
+These models could also facilitate the design of control strategies (such as patterning surfaces) using a reduced number of degrees of freedom which would allow turbulent drag reduction using polymer additives beyond the maximum drag reduction limit.